Brammelam/dnd-wiki/sessions/session-25.md

 Then he asks "Where was the meeting the last time?".
 "Torfinn Jet".
 "Are the meetings always at a Jet?"
 No.
 "Where did you plan the next meeting?"
 At Countess Alabaster, in the Wine cellar.
-Peren screams "When?" and Gregory sighs "Tonight when the moon is at its apex".
+Peren screams "When?" and Gregory sighs "In two hours".
 Then as the last question before the body goes back to its rest, Peren asks in a panic "How do we get out?" to which the dead man rattles "Run.".

 Chaos breached nave floors overhead as Fenris sowed distraction above.